 Our residential facilities located in London and the Cotswolds offer peaceful and comfortable accommodation surrounded by everyone and everything you need for recovery.
 Once checked in, you can expect to have a trained, experienced, and licenced team of medical professionals by your side 24/7 as you go through a medically supervised detox and start primary care.
 All of our always-small-group residential patients receive individualised care and psychiatric therapy (CBT & DBT) while simultaneously reaping the time-proven benefits of group therapy.

 At Gladstones, we prefer to use the disconnection model of addictive behaviour as opposed to the more outdated chemical-hook model.
 This approach emphasises unique and personalised care to uncover and address the factors that contribute to alcohol dependency and depression instead of just focusing on normalising brain chemistry.
 Identifying these factors and creating strategies to deal with them on a patient-to-patient basis helps us achieve our goal of long-term patient recovery.

-If you or a loved one is struggling with alcohol misuse or depression, we encourage you to take the courageous step of seeking help.
 At Gladstones Clinic, our compassionate team is here to provide the information, support, and advice you need to embark on a journey of healing and transformation.
-Reach out to us at 0808 258 2350 or message us through our portal.
 Let us be your partner in reclaiming your life and embracing a brighter, healthier future.

 Alsheikh, AM, et al. “Treatment of Depression With Alcohol and Substance Dependence: A Systematic Review.”
 Cureus, vol. 12,10, 2020.
 National Library of Medicine, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7592633/.
 Accessed 29 06 2023.